NiteshMethani/PlotQA/README.md

 ### Download Links

 **Images**
+`png` directory contains RGBA images of the scientific plots in `.png` format.
+The plot images are named as 0.png, 1.png, etc. The images are indexed with their names.

 [Train](), [Validation](), [Test]()

 #
 **Annotations**
+`annotations.json` is a list of dictionaries where each dictionary represents the ground-truth annotations of a plot.
 It consists the following fields:
 ```
 models: It is a list of dictionaries.
 Depending on the type of the plot (single or 2,3,4-multi),